Chapter 29: AI Governance and CI/CD Integration

 Spec Validation Gates

-Spec validation gates are the mechanisms that block deployment when code diverges from the specification.
+Spec validation gates are the mechanisms that block merge or deployment when code diverges from the specification.

 | Gate | What It Checks | Failure Action |